cjlee112/socraticqs/doc/tutorial.rst

 * text answer / explanation

+* the number of pre-defined "common error" categories (zero or more, which must immediately follow this column).

+* zero or more text columns describing pre-defined "common error" categories;
+  the number of such columns must of course match the previous argument.
+  If any pre-defined error categories are provided, students will be asked on the self-evaluation screen whether they made any of these errors (in addition to asking them whether their answer matched the correct answer).
+(This is mainly useful for text-response questions).

 For multiple choice questions, additional columns are required:

 * the index of the correct choice, in standard Python zero-based